wildwalks/data-block/README.md

 ```

 With `where()` method you can use different operators, like "==", ">", "<" etc.
-You can use also the `in` operator in the case your nested data contains arrays.
+You can use also the `in` operator to test if your scaler data is in an array.
+The `has` operator is helpful in the case your nested data contains arrays and you want to see if it contains a specific value.
 For example if you have posts and each post can have multiple tags, you can filter posts with a specific tag:

 ```php